Policies

 My interpretation: Plagiarism is taking credit for work, ideas, papers, which are not yours.
 Universities make lots of information available for a nominal fee, the bargain being that if you use the ideas of others, you’ll credit (cite) them.
 So, it isn’t just wholesale theft, but as the above says, deception, misrepresentation, etc. Be sure you’re familiar with what plagiarism is, and how to avoid it.
 I recommend you check out some library resources (they can be web-based) before you turn in papers in this class or others.
 If you’re caught plagiarizing, you’ll receive an ‘F’ on the assignment and possibly for the course.

-Generative AI (like ChatGPT) produces new data (such as text, images, or video) that is based on prompts provided by the user, and available information data (e.g., from the Internet).
-Generative AI does not include spelling and grammar checking tools.
+Generative A.I. (like ChatGPT) produces new data (such as text, images, or video) that is based on prompts provided by the user, and available information (e.g., from the Internet).
+Generative A.I. does not include spelling and grammar checking tools (but you’ll be better off if you use EOU’s writing tutors, trust me).

-Refer to the four course outcomes on page 1—none of them emphasizes ‘learning to use AI.’
 Write your own paper.
-AI can be a useful tool, but representing work generated by machine learning as one’s own work falls under academic dishonesty.
-If your paper was written using generative AI and I catch it, you will receive a ‘0’.
-Same for any written assignment—obviously it’s out there and I’m not going to police that.
-And it can be useful as a tool.
-But like any other source that is outside of your head, if you use it, you need to cite it.
+A.I. can be a useful tool, but representing work generated by machine learning as one’s own work falls under academic dishonesty.
+If your paper was written using generative A.I. and I catch it, you will receive a ‘0’.
+And it’s not that hard to catch, really—I will have samples of your writing.
+This goes for for any written assignment, including discussions—obviously A.I. is out there and I’m not going to police that.
+As with any other source that is outside of your head, if you use it, you need to cite it.
 Properly.
 And describe how you used it—what prompt(s) did you use?
-Which AI application?
+Which A.I. application?
 At what URL?
 Submitting AI-generated work without properly citing it will be considered like any other work you submit that includes unattributed sources—it violates the academic honesty code.
-If I suspect a student has used generative AI on the 1984 paper without acknowledging it, I will contact them before assigning a grade.
-If I suspect use of AI to write a paper, you may be invited into my office to talk about your work.
+If I suspect a student has used generative A.I. on the 1984 paper without acknowledging it, I will contact them before assigning a grade.
+If I suspect use of A.I. to write a paper, you may be invited to my office to discuss your work.
 So … just do your own writing.
 If we don’t want robots replacing us in the workplace, we will have to think for ourselves, and college is a great place to practice and polish.
+1984—a dystopian novel—is all about others doing our thinking for us.

 Due dates and late assignments